WejdanAlghamdii/pdsnd_github/README.md

 ### Description
 Describe what your project is about and what it does
 I used data from 3 different files and each file include data for specific city in USA which contain data about the people who use the bikeshare application.
-After completing the bikeshare.py and run it successfully, I uploaded it on the forked repo in my Github account.
+After completing the bikeshare.py and run it successfully, I uploaded it on the forked repo in my Github account after make some changes in some of the project's files.
 ### Files used
 Include the files used
 chicago.csv